HyperGrapher/css-flex-animation-experiments/README.md

-## Animated using flex-basis css property
+## Navbar item animation using flex-basis css property

 Navigation bar items are animated using flex-basis CSS property on mause hover.